Pentagon Identifies Remains Of Missing Tuskegee Airman

 "I meet the mailman daily hoping & praying for some news but so far none."

-Since 2011, Defense POW/MIA Accounting Agency (DPAA) analyst Joshua Frank has been taking a new look at World War II crash sites in Italy, the Post reports.
+Since 2011, Defense POW/MIA Accounting Agency analyst Joshua Frank has been taking a new look at World War II crash sites in Italy, the Post reports.
 He found a report in German records of a crash on Dec.
-23, 1944 just over the border with Austria.
-When Frank when to visit the site, he found a crater, with a layer of moss covering airplane parts of a P-51, the type of plane Dickson had been flying.
+23, 1944, just over the border with Austria.
+When Frank went to visit the site, he found a crater, with a layer of moss covering airplane parts of a P-51, the type of plane Dickson had been flying.

 "They still had the ash on them, still burnt," Frank said, according to the Post.
-"All of the older pine trees around the site had scars on the trees from when the plane was burning and the .50 caliber rounds popped off and hit the trees."
+"All of the older pine trees around the site had scars on the trees from when the plane was burning and the .50-caliber rounds popped off and hit the trees."

 Archaeologists excavated human remains from the site, the Post reports, from which DNA was extracted.